dbrugne/donut/README.md

 - [ ] Allow user to change room user display
 - [ ] Sort room users list also on ownership/op status
 - Update chat interface on room/user details when room/user is edited
-    - [ ] WS: implement corresponding events: room:update/user:update (or user:nickname, user:avatar, user:color, room:avatar and user:color)
+  - [x] WS: implement corresponding events: room:update/user:update (or user:nickname, user:avatar, user:color, room:avatar and user:color)
-    - [ ] JS: on previous events update IHM: room tab/header, onetoone tab/header
+  - [x] JS: on previous events update IHM: room tab/header, onetoone tab/header
 - Bug fixes
+  - [x] Colorize vs. drawer
   - [ ] What's happen when a message is posted by someone (on a room) and my client is in sleep (eg. : tablet) ?
-  - [ ] On room closing view / model already exist and we can not join the room again, also a problem with "home" focusing occurs
-  - [x] Colorize vs. drawer

 **Room ops**
+- [ ] Factorize socket room op/owner detection in helper and update room:op/deop/topic/update events
 - [ ] Add a 'room ops' drawer with 'remove user from op list' button (only for owner)
-- [ ] Factorize socket room op/owner detection in helper and update room:op/deop/topic/update events
 - [ ] Kick a user

 **Theme**